When will this angry old man go away for good?

 Suggests Violence Against a Female Prime Minister… Again.

-We’ve made it all the way to this week’s Jones induced controversy—thanks for sticking it out with me.
 To be honest, I can’t believe I’ve spent this much of my time writing about the overproducing sebaceous gland that is Alan Jones.
-Anyway, as widely reported in the news this week, the shock jock took his loathe of vaginas out on New Zealand prime minister Jacinda Ardern.
+Anyway, as we all now know, the shock jock took his loathe of vaginas out on New Zealand prime minister Jacinda Ardern in August of 2019.
 ‘This lightweight New Zealand Prime Minster Jacinda Ardern is challenging Scott Morrison over climate change.
 Now I hope Scott Morrison gets tough here with a few backhanders … hasn’t got a clue this woman’, Jones herniated into his microphone.
 He then continued his toxic rant by saying, I just wonder whether Scott Morrison is going to be fully briefed to shove a sock down her throat.’